eyedwalker/enterprise-dev-standards/README.md

-# EncompassAI - Enterprise Development Standards
+# encompassAI - Enterprise Development Standards

 Single source of truth for all development standards and best practices.